-(submit this form with your proposal)
+(All three (3) pages of this form must be submitted with your proposal)

 TO: City of Gainesville, Florida 200 East University Avenue Gainesville, Florida 32601

-PROJECT: Federal Lobbying and Advocacy Services

-RFP#: 2FP#: SIDX-180004-DH
+PROJECT: City of Gainesville Comprehensive Plan Update

+RFP #: DODX-200012-GD

-RFP DUE DA TE:
+RFP DUE DA ΓΕ: January 22, 2020

 Proposer's Legal Name:

-Proposer's Alias DBA:
+Proposer's Alias/I OBA:

-Proposer's Address
+Proposer's Addres ss:

-EPRESENTATIVE (to be contacted for additional information on this proposal) Telephone Number
+PROPOSER'S RE Name: Date: EPRESENTATIVE (to be contacted for additional information on this proposal) Telephone Number Fax Number

-Date: Fax Number

 ADDENDA Email address

-The Proposer he to these Specification reby acknowledges receipt of Addenda No.'s,, ations.
+The Proposer her to these Specificat eby acknowledges receipt of Addenda No.'s,,,,

 TAXES

-by City of Gaine from taxes for e rees that any applicable Federal, State and Local sales and use taxes, which are to be paid swille, are included in the stated bid prices.
-Since often the City of Gainesville is exempt quipment, materials and services, it is the responsibility of the Contractor to determine sees are applicable.
-The Contractor is liable for any applicable taxes which are not included prices.
+by City of Gaines from taxes for eq ees that any applicable Federal, State and Local sales and use taxes, which are to be paid wille, are included in the stated bid prices.
+Since often the City of Gainesville is exempt quipment, materials and services, it is the responsibility of the Contractor to determine es are applicable.
+The Contractor is liable for any applicable taxes which are not included rices.

-LOCAL PRE FERENCE (check one)
+LOCAL PREI FERENCE (check one)

-Local Preference requested:
+Local Preference r equested:

-A copy of your I local preference Business tax receipt and Zoning Compliance Permit should be submitted with your bid if a is requested.
+A copy of your B local preference is usiness tax receipt and Zoning Compliance Permit should be submitted with your bid if a srequested.

-QUALIFIED LOCAL SMALL BUSINESS STATUS (check one)
+QUALIFIED LOCAL SMALL AND/OR DISABLED VETERAN BUSINESS STATUS (check one)

-qualified as a Local Small Business in accordance with the City of Gainesville Small ement Program?
-(Refer to Definitions)

-SERVICE-DISABLED VETERANS' BUSINESS (check one) ☐ YES Is your business certified as a service-disabled veterans' business?
-NO LIVING WAGE COMPLIANCE See Living Wage Decision Tree (Exhibit C hereto) Check One: Living Wage Ordinance does not apply (check all that apply) Not a covered service Contract does not exceed \$100,000 Not a for-profit individual, business entity, corporation, partnership, limited liability company, joint venture, or similar business, who or which employees 50 or more persons, but not including employees of any subsidiaries, affiliates or parent businesses.
+Is your business qualified as a Local Small Business in accordance with the City of Gainesville Small Business Procurement Program?
+(Refer to Definitions) Is your business qualified as a Local Service-Disabled Veteran Business in accordance with the City of Gainesville Small and Service-Disabled Veteran Business Procurement Program?
+(Refer to Definitions) YES No SERVICE-DISABLED VETERANS' BUSINESS (check one) Is your business certified as a service-disabled veterans' business?
+LIVING WAGE COMPLIANCE See Living Wage Decision Tree (Exhibit C hereto) Check One: Living Wage Ordinance does not apply (check all that apply) Not a covered service Contract does not exceed \$100,000 Not a for-profit individual, business entity, corporation, partnership, limited liability company, joint venture, or similar business, who or which employees 50 or more persons but not including employees of any subsidiaries, affiliates or parent businesses.
 Located within the City of Gainesville enterprise zone.
 Living Wage Ordinance applies and the completed Certification of Compliance with Living Wage is included with this bid.
-NOTE: If Contractor has stated Living Wage Ordinance does not apply and it is later determined Living Wage Ordinance does apply, Contractor will be required to comply with the provision of the City of Gainesville's living wage requirements, as applicable, without any adjustment to the bid price.
-SIGNATURE ACKNOWLEDGES THAT: (check one) Proposal is in full compliance with the Specifications.
-Proposal is in full compliance with specifications except as specifically stated and attached hereto.
-Signature also acknowledges that Proposer has read the current City of Gainesville Debarment/Suspension/Termination Procedures and agrees that the provisions thereof shall apply to this RFP.
-(CORPORATE SEAL) ATTEST: PROPOSER: Signature Signature By: By: Title: Title:
+3 NOTE: If Contractor has stated Living Wage Ordinance does not apply and it is later determined Living Wage Ordinance does apply, Contractor will be required to comply with the provision of the City or Gainesville's living wage requirements, as applicable, without any adjustment to the bid price. -